camipozas/fintual-portfolio/README.md

 npm run dev
 ```

-Visit `http://localhost:3000` for the interactive UI or use the API at `/api/rebalance`.
+If you are running the development server, you can use the API at `http://localhost:3000/`for the interactive UI or use the API at `http://localhost:3000/api/rebalance`.

-Also, you can visit the homepage at <https://fintual-portfolio.vercel.app/>
+Also, you can visit the homepage at <https://fintual-portfolio.vercel.app/>.

 ## What It Does